Samsung/tizen-docs/docs/application/tizen-studio-0/setup/ubuntu.md

 - ` sudo apt install bridge-utils`
 - ` sudo apt install openvpn`

-### Emulator Dependencies
+### Install Emulator Dependencies

-1. Open the terminal, enter the following command:
+The Emulator also requires a few additional libraries to work smoothly.
+To install these dependencies, open the terminal and enter the following command:

-      `$  sudo apt install acl bridge-utils openvpn libfontconfig1 libglib2.0-0 libjpeg-turbo8 libpixman-1-0 libpng12-0 libsdl1.2debian libsm6 libv4l-0 libx11-xcb1 libxcb-icccm4 libxcb-image0 libxcb-randr0 libxcb-render-util0 libxcb-shape0 libxcb-xfixes0 libxi6`
+  ` sudo apt install acl bridge-utils openvpn libfontconfig1 libglib2.0-0 libjpeg-turbo8 libpixman-1-0 libpng12-0 libsdl1.2debian libsm6 libv4l-0 libx11-xcb1 libxcb-icccm4 libxcb-image0 libxcb-randr0 libxcb-render-util0 libxcb-shape0 libxcb-xfixes0 libxi6`

 ## Launch Installer

+Navigate to the directory where you have saved the installer file and proceed with the further instructions.

 To launch the installer, follow these steps:

-1. Open your terminal and execute the following commands:
+1. Open the terminal and execute the following commands:

 	- `chmod +x web-ide_Tizen_Studio_x.x_ubuntu-64.bin`
 	- `./web-ide_Tizen_Studio_x.x_ubuntu-64.bin`
 	>Note:
 	>
-	>**x.x** represents the latest version of Tizen Studio, for example: web-ide_Tizen_Studio_**3.2**_ubuntu-64.bin.
+	>**x.x** represents the latest version of Tizen Studio, for example: web-ide_Tizen_Studio_**3.3**_ubuntu-64.bin.
 2. Accept the software license.

-   > **Note:**
+   > **Note**
    >
    >The license contains important legal notices for using Tizen Studio.
 Read it fully, and click **Accept** only if you agree with the license terms.

    ![Tizen Studio License Agreement](./media/install_sdk_license.png)

-3. Click **...** and specify a new directory to set the SDK and the data location.
+3. Click **Browse** and specify a new directory to set the SDK location and the SDK data location.

    ![Set SDK and data location](./media/install_sdk_directory.png)

-   >**Note:**
+   >**Note**
    >
    >If the new directory is valid, it shows no errors.
 4. Click **Install**.
-   >Note:
-   >
-   >You can monitor the installation process or cancel the installation.
-The installation process takes a few minutes, unless you cancel it.

 5. Click **Finish** to close the installer.

    ![Installation complete](./media/migration_finish_instal.png)

    > **Note**
    >
-   >If you want to install additional platforms and tools, launch the Package Manager by checking the **Launch the Package Manager** check box and click **Finish**.
+   >If you want to install additional platforms and tools, launch Package Manager by selecting the Launch Package Manager **check box** and click **Finish**.
    > - Use Tizen Studio Package Manager, to install and update additional tools.
    > - For more information on the Package Manager, see [Updating Tizen Studio](./update-sdk.md).

 ### Verify Installation

-To verify whether the installation is successful, follow these steps:

-   1. Click **Tizen Studio icon**, Tizen Studio IDE appears.
+To verify whether the installation is successful or not, click **Tizen Studio icon**.
+The Tizen Studio startup window must appear.